-Step 4: Apply the tamper evident label over the screw on the bottom
+Step 4: Apply the tamper evident label over the screw on the bottom.
+Please see Figure 24 for placement of the TEL.

-Step 5: Apply another tamper evident label should be placed so that the one half of the tamper evident label covers the enclosure and the other half covers the Cisco ASA 5505 chassis
+Step 5: Apply another tamper evident label should be placed so that the one half of the tamper evident label covers the enclosure and the other half covers the Cisco ASA 5505 chassis.
+Please see Figure 23 for placement of the TEL.

-Figure 15 - ASA 5505 Opacity Shield Placement
+Figure 19 - ASA 5505 Opacity Shield Placement